Frank Skinner: Career

-In 1998, Skinner took part in a documentary titled A Little Bit of Elvis.
-He paid over £11,000 at auction for a shirt which he believed was worn by Elvis Presley at his famous 1956 Tupelo concert.
+Skinner is a fan of Elvis Presley, and in 1998, took part in a documentary titled A Little Bit of Elvis.
+He paid over £11,000 at auction for a shirt which he believed was worn by Presley at his famous 1956 Tupelo concert.
 Skinner visited the US to find out if the shirt was the genuine article.
 After a slightly awkward conversation with Dave Hebler, Presley's bodyguard, it appeared the shirt did once belong to Presley, but it was not worn at the concert.
-Skinner is a fan of Elvis.

 In 1999, Skinner wrote a script for a sitcom Heavy Revie, where he played Frank, a former heavy metal rock-star who has gone off the boil, and is forced by his manager to record with a boy band.
 A pilot was taped, but the series wasn't picked up.

 From 1995 to 1998, Skinner had his own chat show on BBC One, which ended when the BBC refused to meet pay demands of a reported £20 million.
 After a short break, the show found a new home at ITV in 1999, where it ran until late 2005.
 He has appeared in a number of self-written sitcoms, including Blue Heaven (1994) and Shane (2004).

 In 2000, Skinner appeared as Buttons in the ITV Panto adaptation of Cinderella.
 In 2003, he was listed in The Observer as one of the 50 funniest acts in British comedy.
 In 2005, Skinner announced he was going to leave behind his television work in favour of returning to the stand-up comedy circuit.
 A second series of Shane had been made, but never shown.

 In February 2006, Skinner received an honorary degree from the University of Central England (now Birmingham City University).
 Skinner and David Baddiel covered the 2006 FIFA World Cup by podcast for The Times.
 The podcasts received a nomination for the 2007 Sony Radio Academy Awards.